UU-IMAU/python-for-lunch/docs/contributing.md

 !!! note

     You don't need to be experienced in the topic to give the talk!
 In fact, you can provide a unique perspective as someone just learning.
-While learning the topic and writing the talk, there will be people able to provide suggestions and recommendations to help guide you.
+While learning the topic and writing the talk, organisers will be able to provide suggestions, recommendations, and links to materials to help guide you.

 ### Style of talk